 Our price list is below these comments.
-What follows is Dr Sutton’s pricing philosophy that has developed over 25 years.
-Our goal is to provide exceptional medicine at an affordable price.
+What follows is Dr Sutton’s pricing philosophy that has developed over 26 years.
+Our goal is to provide exceptional medicine at an reasonable price.

 Practicing medicine is more fun and far more satisfying when clients can afford the medications and procedures we recommend for their pets!
-We have an amazing staff of high quality employees that deserve their paychecks, but we are more economical than most of the vet clinics in the area.
+We have an amazing staff of high quality employees and the latest veterinary high tech equipment, but we are more economical than many of the vet clinics in the area.
 Dr Sutton knows—She did relief work in many of the local clinics.
 We believe our prices are extremely reasonable considering the high level of care we provide.
 Remember, Dr Sutton is a former ER/critical care vet and some of her “Type A” personality traits persist.
 There are several nonprofit organizations in town that receive millions of dollars in donations each year.
 We are not one of those clinics but we do strive to be affordable.
-Our greatest goal is to be THE BEST MEDICINE, but we also try to be affordable.
+Our greatest goal is to be THE BEST MEDICINE!